marbemac/ssrx/README.md

 [`react-react-simple`](examples/react-router-simple/README.md), and
 [`solid-router-simple`](examples/solid-router-simple/README.md) for more concrete examples.

+### Runtimes

+The `ssrx` vite plugin accepts a `runtime` option.

+Setting the value to `edge` will adjust vite to bundle the server output into a single file, and set resolve conditions more appropriate for ssr / server rendering in popular edge environments.

+Setting the value to `cf-pages` will adjust the output to be suitable for deployment to Cloudflare Pages, including generating sane `_routes.json` and `_headers` defaults.

 ## `@ssrx/renderer`

 The SSRx renderer provides building blocks that make it easier to develop streaming SSR apps.
 It is client and server